weewx/weewx/docs_src/quickstarts/debian.md

 sudo apt install weewx
 ```

+The upgrade process will only upgrade the WeeWX software; it does not modify
+the configuration file, database, or any extensions you may have installed.

-Unmodified files will be upgraded.
-If modifications have been made to any
+If modifications have been made to the configuration file or the skins that
-files, you will be prompted whether you want to keep the existing, modified
+come with WeeWX, you will be prompted whether you want to keep the existing,
-files, or accept the new files.
-Either way, a copy of the option you did not
+modified files, or accept the new files.
+Either way, a copy of the option you
-choose will be saved.
+did not choose will be saved.

 For example, if `/etc/weewx/weewx.conf` was modified, you will see a message
 something like this: